tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 /mb first instructions, then resources? mb give steps after all? mb structure this more: there are 3 ways i see to work with spacing...
 / I think a step or two should be good

 Ahh, space.
-Where we go to breathe, or to scream when we don't want anybody to hear us.
+That empty thing.
+Where we go to scream and nobody can hear us.
 Where nuts and bolts go to party.
-The little nooks and crannies, the dusty corners of our hearts and minds and behind that one door.
+All the little nooks and crannies.
+The dusty corners of our hearts and minds and behind that one door.
 The cracks where the light shines in. etc. etc.

 There are no steps here, since I didn't mess around too much with this.
 I went with the default spacing palette and added some custom space pairs, that's it.
 For this website, it worked alright.
 A decent balance between constraint and freedom.

-Instead of instructions, here's **3 ways to work with a Utopia spacing palette in Figma.**
+Instead of instructions, here's **3 ways to use a Utopia spacing palette in Figma:**

 With all of these, consider using auto-layout whenever You can.
 For me, this helped keep things simple: everything is in the gaps and paddings.
 No pesky margins whatsoever.
 And it's straightforward to implement with grid and flexbox.

-1. Just do it by hand
+A. Just do it by hand

 You might be asking yourself _"do I really need to remember the spacing values and type them by hand at every single decision?"_.
 It might be easier than You think. /You can always peek at Your master-board.

 This is how me and my two brain cells did it.
 It wasn't too bad.
 A lot of peeking at the master-board, but that's a small price to pay to be _fluid_.

-2. Use variables
+B. Use variables

 Figma let's You set up a spacing palette with variables pretty easily now: